 Measure it

-The Hub dashboard is regularly updated by staff and some resources are being used depending on the needs of the class.
-The Skills Builder displays are a non negotiable in every classroom for teachers and children to refer back to and we have linked our BUILD sticker chart to key values of Skills Builder.
+The Hub dashboard is regularly updated by staff to measure learners' progress against the Universal Framework.
+Planing is then adapted to suit learners' needs.
+The Skills Builder displays are a non negotiable in every classroom for teachers and children to refer back to, which supports staff in having discussions with learners about skills to formatively assess their progress.
+We have also linked our BUILD sticker chart to the essential skills to reward progress in skill-development.

 Focus tightly